 a.
 Headquarters engineering resources needed for ITAAC inspections are approximately 3,000 hours for both the ABWR and AP-1000 designs.
 This is then assumed to be one inspection element included in the 15,000 hours for ITAAC inspections listed above.

 b.
-ITAAC inspections include all the necessary vendor or field inspections, engineering analyses, technical assistance requests, report reviews needed to close the ITAAC, pre and post-COL inspections, DAC follow-up, and design change reviews (15,000 inspector hours).
+ITAAC direct inspections include all the necessary vendor or field inspections, engineering analyses, technical assistance requests, report reviews needed to close the ITAAC, pre and post-COL inspections, DAC follow-up, and design change reviews (15,000 inspector hours).

 c.
 Inspection of Construction and Operational Programs include QA verifications, IMC-2504 construction programs, pre-operational inspections, and operational program readiness reviews (10,000 hours)

 d.
-Reactive nspections include inspections required for allegation response, baseline inspection sample expansion, or the follow-up of performance problems and non-performance issues/events (5,000 hours, including an estimated 500 hours for engineering inspection).
+Reactive and allegation inspections include inspections required for allegation response, baseline inspection sample expansion, or the follow-up of performance problems and non-performance issues/events (5,000 hours, including an estimated 500 hours for engineering inspection).

 e.
-Technical support includes 4,000 inspection hours and 1,000 hours of ITAAC closure review.
+Technical support includes 4,000 inspection hours and 1,000 hours of ITAAC closure notification review.

 f.
 Engineering resources for non-ITAAC inspections, reactive inspections, and design verification may be used, in part, to verify licensee compliance with post-COL FSAR commitments and/or license conditions.
 A panel of technical experts will provide a recommendation to management about which, if any, of these post-COL commitments warrant independent verification.
 If needed, the panel will also recommend what type of verification (e.g. direct inspection, engineering inspection) is most appropriate.